eleven-net-cn/create-app/README.md

-# app-starter
+# create-app

-Create app/library project from the specified repository.
+Create app/library from the specified repository.